linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 15 Insurance Companies.md

 # Size, Structure, and Composition of the Industry

 In 2018, the United States had approximately 740 life insurance companies, compared to over 2,300 in 1988.
-The aggregate assets of life insurance companies were  \$7.0 trillion in 2018, compared to\$ 1.12 trillion in 1988.
+The aggregate assets of life insurance companies were $7.0 trillion in 2018, compared to $1.12 trillion in 1988.
 The 10 largest life insurers in terms of total assets (listed in Table 15-1) wrote 32.7 percent of the industry's over 606.2 billion new life insurance premiums in 2018.
 Although not to the extent seen in the banking industry, the life insurance industry has experienced major mergers in recent years (e.g., Anthem and Signa, Hartford Life and Mass Mutual, and Metlife and American Life Insurance) as competition within the industry and with other FIs has increased.
 Like consolidation in commercial banking, the consolidation of the insurance industry has mainly occurred to take advantage of economies of scale and scope and other synergies (see Chapter 11).

 TABLE 15-1 Largest Life Insurers